abcorrea/powerlifted/INIT.md

      `benchmarks/reference.json`; never regenerate or edit that file, the suite, the harness scripts, or anything listed as off-limits in `autoresearch.md`.
+   - No new dependencies.
+Only the C++ standard library and the in-tree vendored deps (`src/search/parallel_hashmap/`) are allowed — **no boost, no other third-party/system library** (boost lives in `/usr/include` so it compiles silently, but it is not a project dependency).
+     `autoresearch.checks.sh` runs `autoresearch.guard.sh` to enforce this; a guard failure reverts the experiment like any check failure.
+If you truly need a container the stdlib lacks, vendor a minimal single-header version into the repo instead of including an external one.
    - Keep a change only when `decide.py` says KEEP; revert on DISCARD, crash, or a `./autoresearch.checks.sh` failure, even if the numbers looked good.